Sankardev: Patbausi

-After a great deal of moving, Sankardev settled at Patbausi near Barpeta in the Koch Kingdom and constructed a Kirtanghar (house of prayer).
+After moving around, Sankardev settled at Patbausi near Barpeta in the Koch Kingdom and constructed a Kirtanghar (house of prayer).
 Some of the people he initiated here are Chakrapani Dwija and Sarvabhaum Bhattacharya, Brahmins; Govinda, a Garo; Jayaram, a Bhutia; Madhai, a Jaintia; Jatiram, an ascetic; and Murari, a Koch.
 Damodardev, a Brahmin, was initiated by Sankardev.
 Damodardev was entrusted by Sankardev to initiate Brahmin disciples.
 A Sattra was also constructed for him at Patbausi itself.
-Later Damodardev became the founder of the Brahma Sanghati sect of Sankardev's religion.
+Later, R. Damodardev became the founder of the Brahma Sanghati sect of Sankardev's religion.

 Among Sankardev's literary works, he completed his rendering of the Bhagavata Purana and wrote other independent works.
-He continued composing the Kirtan Ghosha, further translated the first canto of the Ramayana (Adi Kanda) and instructed Madhavdev to translate the last canto (Uttara Kanda), portions that were left undone by the 14th century poet Madhav Kandali.
+He continued composing the Kirtan Ghosha, further translated the first canto of the Ramayana (Adi Kanda) and instructed Madhavdev to translate the last canto (Uttara Kanda), portions that were left undone by the 14th-century poet Madhav Kandali.
 He wrote four plays: Rukmini harana, Parijata harana, Keligopala and Kalidamana.
 Another play written at Patbausi, Kansa Vadha, is lost.
-At Patbausi, he had lent his Bargeets numbering around 240 to Kamala Gayan.
+At Patbausi, he had lent his barges, numbering around 240, to Kamala Gayan.
 But unfortunately, Gayan's house was gutted and most of the borgeets were lost.
-Since that incident Sankardev stopped composing Bargeets.
+Since that incident, Sankardev stopped composing Bargeet.
 Of the 240, 34 remain today.